aws/aws-graviton-getting-started/machinelearning/tensorflow.md

 # Graviton3 (e.g. c7g instance) supports BF16 format for ML acceleration.
 This can be enabled in oneDNN by setting the below environment variable
 grep -q bf16 /proc/cpuinfo && export DNNL_DEFAULT_FPMATH_MODE=BF16

 # Make sure the openmp threads are distributed across all the processes for multi process applications to avoid over subscription for the vcpus.
+For example if there is a single application process, then num_processes should be set to '1' so that all the vcpus are assigned to it with one-to-one mapping to omp threads

 num_vcpus=$(getconf _NPROCESSORS_ONLN)
 num_processes=<number of processes>
 export OMP_NUM_THREADS=$((1 > ($num_vcpus/$num_processes) ?
 1 : ($num_vcpus/$num_processes)))